jiefei30/jiefei30/README.md

 ## Hi 👋 This is JieFei

-My main work is SQL Parser, SQL Lineage Analysis, Partitioned materialized view construction.
+My main work is Data Governance.

+Including SQL Parser, SQL Lineage Analysis and knowledge graph construction of private domain data assets.

 To create top1 operator-level lineage analysis tool and build knowledge graph with it.